dbu/wordpress-mtg/readme.txt

 [mtgprecache]card|card:set|card|card[/mtgprecache] - Used to pre-cache cards to speed up loading of page.
 Requires perfect spelling of cardnames.

 == Changelog ==

+= 1.4.0 =
+* Updated to display new double faced cards

+= 1.3.0 =
+* No changes to how shortcodes work, just code cleanup.

 = 1.1.1 =
 * Fixed a bug where the precache did not accept setcode